Colombo to Delhi By Air freight, Container ship or Road

 Colombo to Delhi by Air freight

 The quickest way to get from Colombo to Delhi by plane will take about 3h 35m and departs from Bandaranaike International Colombo Airport (CMB) and arrives into Indira Gandhi International Airport (DEL).
 There are flights departing 2-4 times a day on this route.
-SriLankan Airlines is one of the carriers that operates regular services on this route with flights departing 1-2 times a day.
+SriLankan Airlines is one of the carriers that operates regular services on this route with flights departing daily.

 Quickest air route